On-Page Optimization: The Complete Checklist 2026

 Semantic SEO: Topic Clusters and Pillar Pages

 The days when individual keywords were the focus of on-page optimization are over.
-Today, Google understands topics, entities, and semantic relationships.
-A modern on-page strategy is based on the concept of topic clusters.
+Google now understands...Topics, entities, and semantic relationshipsA modern on-page strategy is based on the concept of topic clusters.

-What Are Topic Clusters?
+What are Topic Clusters?

-A topic cluster consists of three elements:
+A Topic Cluster consists of three elements:

-- Pillar page (main page): A comprehensive page that covers a broad topic (e.g., "SEO optimization")
+- Pillar Page (Main Page):A comprehensive page that covers a broad topic (e.g., "SEO optimization")

-- Internal linking: All cluster pages link to the pillar page and to each other
+- Internal linking:All cluster pages link to the pillar page and to each other.

-Topical Authority: Google recognizes that your website covers a topic comprehensively.
-Studies from HubSpot show that websites with a topic cluster structure generate an average of 13% more organic traffic than websites without a clear thematic structure.
+Topical Authority:Google recognizes that your website covers a topic comprehensively.
+Studies by HubSpot show that websites with a topic cluster structure perform better.an average of 13% more organic trafficThey generate websites without a clear thematic structure.

-Better internal linking: Through structured linking, PageRank flows efficiently from the pillar page to the cluster pages and vice versa.
+Improved internal linking:The structured linking allows thePageRankefficiently from the pillar page to the cluster pages and vice versa.

-Less keyword cannibalization: When each page covers a clearly defined sub-topic, your own pages no longer compete with each other.
+Reduced keyword cannibalization:If each page covers a clearly defined sub-topic, your own pages will no longer compete with each other.

-Step 1: Identify the core topic
+Step 1: Identify the core theme

 Choose a topic that fits your business model and has sufficient search volume.
-For a web design agency in Vienna, the core topic could be "web design."
+For a web design agency in Vienna, the core topic could be "web design".

-Step 2: Research sub-topics
+Step 2: Research subtopics

 - Web design costs